 Alan Wallace (2007), leading edge philosopher of science and Buddhist practitioner and translator, describes the ontology and epistemology of such a non-essentialist centrist view thusly: "Everything that exists lacks an intrinsic nature and identity...and none bears a self-defining independent epistemology."
-This is the epistemic pith and gist of the Buddhist Middle Way Prasangika Madhyamaka view, widely considered the pinnacle of the Buddhist Sutrayana view, and the foundation for the Vajrayana ultimate view of Dzogchen, the Great Perfection (Great Completion).
-Such an interdependent epistemology offers methodological advantages over theory-independent ontologies for, as we have just seen, it permits new emergent properties for us to "discover" that are absent in the basal particulars of a given system.
+This is the epistemic pith and gist of the Buddhist Mid-dle Way Prasangika Madhyamaka view, widely considered the pinnacle of the Buddhist Sutrayana view, and the foundation for the Vajrayana ultimate view of Dzogchen, the Great Perfection (Great Completion), the very completion of the Buddhist Mahayana Causal Vehicle Two Truths (relative and ultimate) duality.

+Such an interdependent epistemology offers methodological advantages over theoryindependent ontologies for, as we have just seen, it permits new emergent properties for us to "discover" that are absent in the basal particulars of a given system.

 So things, processes, events and persons are not independently real, but abide in a relationship of interdependence.
-We participate together-whether we believe it or not-in an intersubjective interdependent kosmic harmony with all of nature, as Nagarjuna, Chandrakirti, Longchenpa, Dirac, Einstein, Bohr, Heisenberg, Bohm, Wigner, Wheeler, Stapp and Chew have observed.
+We participate together-whether we believe it or not-in an intersubjective interdependent kosmic harmony with all of nature, as Nagarjuna, Chandrakirti, Longchenpa, Dirac, Einstein, Bohr, Heisenberg, Bohm, Wigner, Wheeler, Stapp and Chew have told.
 The relationship of our concept-belief systems to ontology-"what there is"-is always equivocal, relative and tenuous.
 Alas, our habitual objectivist "quest for certainty" is doomed to failure.